mlgordon/vpc/errors.md

 ## vpn_connection_update_cidrs_not_permitted
 **Message**: CIDR blocks cannot be changed when updating a connection.
 Please use the correct API when creating or deleting CIDRs.

-Supply a valid request value that meets the requirements given by the specification.
+Provide a valid request value that meets the requirements given by the specification.

 For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.

 ## vpn_gateway_duplicate_name
 **Message**: The name `<vpn_gateway_name>` is already in use by VPN gateway `<vpn_gateway_id>`.

-Supply a different VPN gateway name.
+Provide a different VPN gateway name.
 Try again in a few minutes.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## vpn_gateway_initialization_error
 **Message**: The VPN gateway could not be initialized.